uivlis/blunzens-scrap/README.md

 ## Configuration

-Run `npm run prep`.

-Copy `.env.example` to `.env` and add your keys.
+Copy `.env.example` to `.env` and add your Google Perspective API key and BLZ mnemonic.
 You must have a Google Perspective API key.
 To get one, visit https://www.perspectiveapi.com/#/home.

-Copy `./blzjs/samples/blz-config.js.sample` to `blz-config.js` and add your Bluzelle credentials.
-You must have a Bluzelle testnet account.
-For more info, visit https://docs.bluzelle.com/developers/bluzelle-db/getting-started-with-testnet.
+You must also have a BLZ wallet.
+To create one, visit https://staking.bluzelle.com/.

 Run `npm install`.